Last updated: February 4, 2024

 For more about what can be seen from here, view Desert View Point.

-This lower floor of the tower, the Kiva Room, is modeled after a traditional Native American kiva, and usually hosts cultural demonstrators throughout the year.
+This lower floor of the tower, the View Room, is modeled after a traditional Native American kiva, and hosts cultural handicraft demonstrations throughout during most of the year.
 A Grand Canyon Conservancy Park Store is also located here.

-Inside the Watchtower Kiva Room, views of the canyon, through the different windows, are enhanced by looking through reflectoscopes —viewing instruments that use polished black glass mirrors to cut through the haze and glare of bright sunlight and more clearly highlighting the canyon's multi-colored layers.
+Inside the Watchtower View Room, views of the canyon, through the different windows, are enhanced by looking through reflectoscopes —viewing instruments that use polished black glass mirrors to cut through the haze and glare of bright sunlight and more clearly highlight the canyon's multi-colored layers.

 The 23 mile (37 km) drive east of Grand Canyon Village on Arizona Highway 64 is worth the effort.
 Desert View Drive offers spectacular perspectives of the canyon, including:

 - Tusayan Pueblo Site and Museum.(CLOSED FOR WINTER)